Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 The app’s ability to interact with friends is pretty much non-existent.

-Done well, this could have an exponential effect on user acquisition—especially when everyone is social distancing and looking to connect remotely.
+Done well, this could have an exponential effect on user acquisition.

 The Leaderboard does allow you to add connections, but it’s limited to the Mini and it only shows the current day’s standings.
 There’s no history, no scoreboard, and no view over time.